dane-anderson/athena/README.md

 # Athena

-Athena is a local-first multi-agent AI research system that combines specialized local language models, deterministic Python computation, and quantitative research tools within a unified architecture.
-Quantitative research is Athena’s first major tool, not its only role; general requests are routed to specialized local models, while deterministic tools handle structured tasks.
+**Athena is a local-first multi-agent AI system that routes natural-language requests between specialized local models and deterministic software tools.**

-Instead of relying on one general-purpose language model to perform every task, Athena separates responsibilities across specialized local models and deterministic tools.
+Instead of relying on one general-purpose language model for every task, Athena separates responsibilities across reasoning, research, coding, security review, quantitative analysis, and general assistance.

 **AI interprets.
 Python calculates.
 Specialized agents collaborate.**

-Athena currently combines a working quantitative-finance research engine with a local multi-agent orchestration system and a native macOS interface.
+Athena currently includes a working multi-agent orchestration layer, a deterministic quantitative-finance research tool, local model execution through Ollama, and a native macOS interface.

+Quantitative research is Athena's first major tool, not its only role.
+General requests are routed to specialized local models, while structured tasks can be delegated to deterministic tools.

 ---